Unpaid Taxes: Consequences & Resolutions to Owing Tax

 Every year the IRS sends a small number of taxpayers to jail for tax-related charges, this is rare though.
 In certain severe cases of blatant fraud or tax evasion, the IRS may file charges criminally.
 Most of the time, the IRS gives misdemeanor charges.
 The charges carry separate set tax penalties associated with them.

-Resolving Your Unpaid IRS Taxes Owed
+Options to Resolve Unpaid IRS Taxes

 Resolving State Unpaid Taxes